Sandoval Named Assistant Strength and Conditioning Coach of the Year

 Fall 2008 - National Strength & Conditioning Association Colorado State Clinic, Assistive Exercises for the Olympic Weightlifting Movements

-Prior to joining the Michigan staff, Sandoval was the strength and conditioning coordinator at the Olympic Training Center from 2007 through Sept.
-2009 in Colorado Springs, Colo.
-While at the OTC, he oversaw the daily operations of the strength and conditioning facility along with developing training programs for numerous Olympic sports.
+Prior to joining the Michigan staff, Sandoval was the strength and conditioning coordinator at the Olympic Training Center in Colorado Springs, Colorado, from 2007 through September 2009.
+While at the OTC, he oversaw the daily operations of the strength and conditioning facility and developed training programs for numerous Olympic Sports.
 This includes national and world team members from volleyball, tae kwon do, judo, wrestling, boxing, fencing, figure skating, marathon, modern pentathlon, synchronized swimming and men's gymnastics.

 Sandoval spent three seasons (2005-07) as the head strength and conditioning coach for Belhaven University (formerly Belhaven College) in Jackson, Mississippi.
 He directed strength and conditioning programs for all 14 varsity sports, including football, baseball and basketball.
 While at Belhaven, Sandoval also taught courses for the Health and Wellness Department.
 He received his bachelors of science and master's of science degrees from the University of Southern Mississippi.
 Sandoval was an intern in the strength and conditioning department throughout his undergraduate years before being offered a graduate assistantship in 2003.
 He served as a graduate assistant from 2003-2005.

 Sandoval is a Certified Strength and Conditioning Coach through the Collegiate Strength Coaches Association as well as a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.
-He is a level two senior coach with United States Weightlifting.
+He is a level-two national coach with United States Weightlifting.
 Sandoval was awarded the Registered Strength and Conditioning Coach by the NSCA, which recognizes the professional achievement and competence of Certified Strength and Conditioning Specialists via a formalized assessment of their practical/applied employment experience.
 Sandoval is certified in CPR/AED through the American Red Cross and received his Functional Movement Systems Certification in 2013.

 Sandoval was born in Lubbock, Texas, and raised in Baton Rouge, Louisiana.
-He resides in Ann Arbor with his wife, 2012 Olympic Alternate (Weightlifting) Amanda Hubbard Sandoval, son Grayson Thomas and their two dogs, Hank and Cash.
+He resides in Ann Arbor with his wife, 2012 Olympic Alternate (Weightlifting) Amanda Hubbard Sandoval, son, Grayson Thomas, and their two dogs, Hank and Cash.

 SPORT ASSIGNMENTS: Men's Lacrosse, Track & Field, Cross Country